Canon G7 X Mark II vs T6i

 - More compact: Is smaller (106x61mm vs 132x101mm) and thus needs less room in the bag.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Is somewhat more recent (announced 1 year after the T6i).

-Arguments in favor of the Canon EOS Rebel T6i:
+Advantages of the Canon EOS Rebel T6i:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Easier framing: Has an optical viewfinder for image framing and settings control.